blackberry/TouchControlOverlay/README.md

 # TouchControlOverlay

 The _**TouchControlOverlay**_ repository holds the sources for a simple translation layer from PlayBook touch inputs to mouse and keyboard events designed to simplify porting to the BlackBerry © Tablet OS.
+For information on how to use it in your own projects, see the [Wiki](https://github.com/blackberry/TouchControlOverlay/wiki).

 **Repository Committers**